 In Bitcoin Cash’s case, the main difference is block size.
 A block, in cryptocurrencies, is a package with several transactions to be authenticated by miners.

-A larger block size (8MB, from Bitcoin’s 1MB) is Bitcoin Cash’s way of dealing with the Bitcoin Scalability Problem, which has been one of the biggest hurdles cryptocurrencies have ran into in the road towards mass adoption.
+A larger block size (8MB, from Bitcoin blocks of 1MB) is Bitcoin Cash’s way of dealing with the Bitcoin Scalability Problem, which has been one of the biggest hurdles cryptocurrencies have ran into in the road towards mass adoption.